VincentA004/Brain-Scan-Detection-AI/README.md

 Conditions that are diagnosed
 ----------------------------
- - Alzimers severity: The Alzimers AI model takes in a brain MRI scan and then classifys it into 4 severity's those being
+ - Alzheimer's severity classifier: The alzheimer's AI model takes in a brain MRI scan and then classifys it into 4 severity's those being <br /> [Non_demented, Very-mild_Demted, Mild_demented, Moderate_demented]
+ - Brain tumor detector: Brain tumor detector takes in a brain MRI scan and then determines what type tumor if any is present <br /> [No_tumor, Glimoma_tumor, Meningioma_tumor, Pituitary_tumor]
+ - Pneumonia detector: The Pneumonia detector takes in chest CT scans and then determines if the patient has pneumonia or not <br /> [No_pneumonia, Pneumonia]

 Technical Overview
 ------------------